dstar4138/erlam/README.md

 dependency (apart from possibly git, so you can download this repository).
 To build Erlam, just run:

-    make
+    $ make

 Then to test it:

-    make test
+    $ make test

 If all tests return normal, then you can compile some of the example's by
 running:

-    make examples
+    $ make examples

 Since ErLam compiles to Erlang's EScript by default, if on linux you can simply run an example (e.g. fibonacci) like so:

-    ./examples/fib.ex
+    $ ./examples/fib.ex

 To check out some Runtime information about the program, append the `-v` option when running it.
-This will print out the number of spawned processes and the number of reductions performed on all threads:
+This will build an event log to the current directory.
+You can then optionally run the report generator which will generate (by default) a PDF of some descriptive charts:

-    ./examples/pfib.ex -v
+    $ ./examples/pfib.ex -v
-    Num Total Reductions: 2206
-    Num Total Processes: 177
+    VERBOSE: Logs will be pushed to: pfib-erlam_sched_global.log
     Res: 55

-More runtime options to come.
+    $ ./bin/reportgen pfib-erlam_sched_global.log

+The report generator uses the R to perform the analysis and chart generation.
+You will need the `ggplot2`, `reshape2`, and `RColorBrewer` packages to take advantage of the report generator.
+Note adding `--png` to the `reportgen` call will generate PNG's instead of a PDF (you can also export jpegs, bmps, and tiffs).

 ### Examples